 Know Your Houseplant

+Imagine buying a dog without knowing that it needs dog food, plenty of water, exercise, and affection to thrive.
 With the best intentions, you might neglect one or more of its needs, and you'd see your puppy grow thin, despondent, or sick.
-Like dogs, plants are living things with specific sets of needs.
+Like animals, plants are living things with specific needs.

 - How much water is enough (and how much is too much)?

-Keep in mind that it might be perfectly natural for lower leaves on your plant to first turn pale yellow, then brown and then drop off.
-This happens on many kinds of tropical plants as they grow.
+Even with the best care, brown leaves are fairly common on many houseplants.
+Keep in mind that it might be perfectly natural for the lower leaves on your plant to first turn pale yellow and then turn brown before dropping off.
+This happens to many kinds of tropical plants as they grow.
 Over time, the plant will form a bare stem.

-If it seems like a lot of leaves are falling off—or if many leaves turn brown at once, or the upper leaves start browning—you may have one of the following problems:
+However, in some cases, brown leaves are a sign of cultural problems.
+If too many leaves are falling off, if many leaves are turning brown at once, or if the upper leaves start browning, your plant might be experiencing one or more of the following problems: